 In this segment, we want to explain in simple terms how changing calorie intake habits can impact your health.
-Please note that while we are talking about weight gain or weight loss influenced by calories, it is not necessary that only calorie quantity per day is responsible for weight issues.
+Please note that while we are talking about weight gain or weight loss influenced by calories, only calorie quantity per day doesn’t need to be responsible for weight issues.
 Several factors come into play that determine your body weight.
 One of which is the amount of calories consumed per day.

 As a general rule, here is a summary of the relationship between calorie count and body weight

-- For losing weight, you will have to reduce your calorie intake by 500 calories a day.
-This can help you in losing one pound in a week
+- To lose weight, you will have to reduce your calorie intake by 500 calories a day.
+This can help you lose one pound in a week

 - For gaining weight: Talk to an expert dietician and doctors to determine your body’s calorie requirements